mattpep/ansible-role-letsencrypt/README.md

 LetsEncrypt
 ===========

-A thin-ish wrapper around the letsencrypt module within ansible to set up a cert for an nginx virtual host
+A thin-ish wrapper around the acme\_ modules within ansible to set up a cert for an nginx virtual host, creating an account if necessary, and also reloading nginx if desired.

 Requirements
 ------------